SKomolhiran/JWT/README.md

 # JWT
-JsonWebToken (JWT) for web authentication use case with detailed comments
+jsonwebtoken (JWT) for web authentication use case with detailed comments